MortazaNejati/Avisna/README.md

 # Official Project Progress Report
-## Development and Completion of the Fifth Version of the Avisna/Lume Language
+## Development and Completion of the Fifth Version of the Avisna Language

 **Report Date:** September 13, 2026
 **Subject:** Report of activities performed, errors resolved, identified limitations, and work plan for the next day